maximotus/cv-dl22-text-to-photofit-GAN/proposal-Schubert-Erler.md

 The second part will be the generative part using a VAE or GAN to synthesize images from the textual embeddings.

-This task is interesting due the real use case, that if it works it could support the work of police workers.
+This task is interesting due to the real use case, that if it works it could support the work of police workers.
 Also, pretrained networks are not available and training/ building upon existing algorithms and trying to achieve the same or a higher baseline is a challenge we look forward to.

 ## Dataset